Manojbioinfo/R_basic_course/2_LUAD_Tutorial_Advanced.md

 ```

 **Interpretation:**
-This creates a new variable grouping patients by age.
+Creates a new categorical variable that groups patients based on age.

 ---

-## 📊 7.
-Summary Statistics (Summarise)
+## 📊 9.
+Summary Statistics

 ```r
 Data %>%